kexiZeroing/kexiZeroing.github.io/src/posts/js-observer-apis.md

 ```

 ## Intersection Observer API
-> Implementing intersection detection in the past involved event handlers and loops calling methods like `Element.getBoundingClientRect()` to build up the needed information for every element affected.
-Since all this code runs on the main thread, even one of these can cause performance problems.

 The `IntersectionObserver` interface provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.
 The ancestor element or viewport is referred to as the root.

 The `IntersectionObserver(callback, options)` constructor creates and returns a new `IntersectionObserver` object.